Crime Statistics & Public Reports

 Total Part I Crime

-In 2023, Henrico experienced a 7% decrease across the total number of Part I Offenses from 2022, and a negligible decrease (.1%) from the county’s five-year average.
+In 2024, Henrico experienced a 6% decrease across the total number of Part I Offenses from 2023, and a 6% decrease from the county’s five-year average.

 There are natural crime fluctuations year-to-year; while identifying significant spikes in crime over a short period is important, it is equally important to identify crime trends over long periods of time.
 Notable anomalies could be attributed to the COVID-19 impact on criminal activity that occurred 2020-2021.